-A. PURPOSE.
-The Seminole County Committee on Aging is established to provide input and recommendations to the Board of County Commissioners regarding issues, policies, and services which will promote and enhance the quality of life for senior residents of Seminole County.

-B. DUTIES/RESPONSIBILITIES.
-The Committee on Aging shall have the following duties and responsibilities:

-(1) Identify issues that are of special concern to the senior residents of Seminole County;

-(2) Prepare reports, recommendations, and presentations to the Board of County Commissioners to include, but not be limited to, service inventory and gaps, funding, and essential policies consistent with the Seminole County Strategic Plan;

-(3) Establish working relationships with all senior related programs, agencies, and centers that provide services to County residents;

-(4) Establish By-Laws to govern their work;

-(5) Elect a Chairperson and Vice-Chairperson annually; and

-(6) Establish Standing and Ad-Hoc Committees, as necessary, to fulfill their purpose and enhance service to the community.
+- A. PURPOSE.
+The Seminole County Committee on Aging is established to provide input and recommendations to the Board of County Commissioners regarding issues, policies, and services which will promote and enhance the quality of life for senior residents of Seminole County. - B. DUTIES/RESPONSIBILITIES.
+The Committee on Aging shall have the following duties and responsibilities: - (1) Identify issues that are of special concern to the senior residents of Seminole County; - (2) Prepare reports, recommendations, and presentations to the Board of County Commissioners to include, but not be limited to, service inventory and gaps, funding, and essential policies consistent with the Seminole County Strategic Plan; - (3) Establish working relationships with all senior related programs, agencies, and centers that provide services to County residents; - (4) Establish By-Laws to govern their work; - (5) Elect a Chairperson and Vice-Chairperson annually; and - (6) Establish Standing and Ad-Hoc Committees, as necessary, to fulfill their purpose and enhance service to the community.

 (1) Requirements.
-The Committee on Aging shall have a fourteen (14) member board consisting of representatives of the groups listed below.
+The Committee on Aging shall have a board with a minimum of ten (10) and a maximum of fourteen (14) members consisting of representatives of the groups listed below.
 Committee members shall be appointed by the Board of County Commissioners for a term of three (3) years commencing January 1 of each calendar year.
 No member may serve more than two (2) consecutive terms.
 If a member is appointed to complete a term due to a vacancy, that member shall be eligible to serve one (1) additional three (3) year term.
 Committee membership shall include:

-Local Law Enforcement One (1) member

-Local Senior Initiatives (examples) One (1) member
+Local Law Enforcement One (1) member Local Senior Initiatives (examples) Up to three (3) members

-Seminole Volunteers
+- Seminole Volunteers

-Visiting Nurses
+- Visiting Nurses

-Meals on Wheels
+- Meals on Wheels

-Housing Industry One (1) member
+- Mental Health Organization

-Faith Based Organizations One (1) member
+Faith Based Organizations

-Local Senior Residents One (1) member

-Elder Affairs Attorney One (1) member
+Elder Affairs Representative

-Local Area Agency on Aging One (1) member
+Local Area Agency on Aging

-Local Senior Residents One (1) member
+Local Senior Residents

-Health Care Interest (examples)